SuperAwesomeLTD/sa-adobeair-sdk/docs/04 Ad Lifecycle Events/01 Common Events.md

 // this function will be called when a user clicks or taps on an Ad and
-// follows the Ads associated URL public function adFollowedURL(placementId: int): void {
+// follows the Ads associated URL public function adWasClicked(placementId: int): void {

 }